 Try to avoid showing full blog posts on your main WordPress blog page.
 Instead, use excerpts (to do that, check out the “more” tag in the WordPress editor).

 That will accomplish a few things: first, it will make the homepage of your blog look more neat and concise.
-It will also cause visitors to click to read more about the topic, lowering bounce rates.
+It will also cause visitors to click to read more about the topic, which helps lower bounce rates.

 Finally, it will speed up the load time of your blog homepage.